University of Georgia: Student media

 The Red & Black (R&B) is UGA's independent daily newspaper.
 Established in 1893 and independent of the university since 1980, The Red & Black is the largest college newspaper in Georgia and the tenth largest newspaper in the state of Georgia.
 Students published its first issue on November 24, 1893, from offices in the Academic Building on North Campus.
 The paper is self-sufficient through the sale of advertising making it one of the few student newspapers to do so.
 The Red & Black has won numerous awards nationally.
 In 2012, the Princeton Review named The Red & Black tenth among the nation's best student newspapers.

 R&B-TV is the photos and videos division of The Red & Black.
 R&B-TV publishes various videos relating to the University of Georgia and the community at large.

-WUGA-FM is the radio station run by students of the University of Georgia.
-Just before 6:00 a.m. on the morning of August 28, 1987, WUGA-FM signed on for its first day of broadcasting to Athens and the surrounding area.
-WUGA-FM broadcasts with 6000 watts in an "omni-directional pattern."
-WUGA-FM radio is the third most listened to station in Athens market out of 18 stations reported.
-It is the most listened to station for people with managerial, administrative or professional occupations.
+WUOG is the radio station run by students of the University of Georgia.
+On October 16, 1972, WUOG signed on for its first day of broadcasting to Athens and the surrounding area.
+WUOG broadcasts with 26,000 watts.

 Launched in 2011, Ampersand Magazine is a UGA monthly publication catered to Athens residents.
-The magazine is a subsidized by The Red and Black.
+The magazine is subsidized by The Red and Black.